Shoshin23/Mazeltov/README.md

 Mazeltov
 ========

-Mazeltov is blog that uses Node.js, express and mongoDB.
-But why Mazeltov?
+Mazeltov is blog.
+Um, and more but that's reserved for later.